 Career Mentoring

-We are delighted to announce that the Careers Service are relaunching our Career Mentoring programme for the 2023-24 academic year.
+We are delighted to announce that the Careers Service are launching our inaugural Graduate Career Mentoring programme for Summer 2024.

-The mentoring programme will be open to all 1st and 2nd year undergraduate students at the University of Manchester and will match them with an industry professional to support them with career planning, decision making, and preparing for their next steps after university.
+The mentoring programme will be open to all students, undergraduate and postgraduate, graduating from the University of Manchester in July 2024 and will match you with an industry professional to support you with career planning, decision making, and preparing for your next steps after university.

-We expect the time commitment to be roughly a minimum of six hours across the programme; four meetings lasting 60 to 90 minutes each.
-However, this may be more or less depending on your mentor’s availability and how often you wish to meet with your mentor.
+We expect the time commitment to be roughly two to three hours across the programme, as we recommend holding a meeting roughly every four weeks, lasting 60 to 90 minutes each.
+However, this may be more or less frequently, depending on your mentor’s availability and how often you wish to meet.

 If you have any questions, please contact mentoring@manchester.ac.uk.